mglx01/Offsec_PG_Practice/Linux/SPX.md

 User profiler may run the following commands on spx:
     (ALL) /usr/bin/make install -C /home/profiler/php-spx
 ```
-and we owned the php-spx directory
+since we owned the php-spx directory
 the plan is we modify the makefile and get the root shell
 ```console
 profiler@spx:~/php-spx$ ls -la

 -rw-r--r--  1 profiler profiler  14798 Sep 12  2024 Makefile
 ```
-since we get not edit the file in this shell
+we get not edit function of the file in this shell
-we download the file to our local machine, change the shell payload to our revershell payload
+we download the file to our local machine, change the shell payload to our reverseshell payload
 then upload back to the target machine
 ```console
 #Makefile modification